Congratulations on your pregnancy!!! I am so happy for you and only wish you the best in your pregnancy journey.

 If you happen to be smoker, it will be time to stop once you find out your pregnant or even suspicious that you are pregnant.

 Smoking, second-hand smoking and even third hand smoke is dangerous for your baby’s health.
 Toxins from smoking and second/third hand smoking can enter your bloodstream and can affect the baby’s health.
 Second hand smoking is when you inhale smoke when around someone who is smoking.
-Third-hand smoke is the residue left behind by cigarettes on furniture, rugs, paints, etc. According to American Pregnancy Association, there was a study performed at the Los Angeles Research Institute which determined that third hand smoke residue has detrimental effect on prenatal lung development.
+Sometimes residue of cigarette smoke is left behind by a smoker in your home.
+Residue can be seep into furniture, rugs, paints and other areas of your home.
+Third hand smoke is the residue left behind in your home, your car or public locations which allow smoking indoors.
+According to American Pregnancy Association, there was a study performed at the Los Angeles Research Institute which determined that third hand smoke residue has detrimental effect on prenatal lung development.

 Protect yourself from being exposed to second hand and third hand smoke by encouraging your partner to smoke outdoors and does not enter the house with the clothing they have smoked in.
 Read this article for more details on how to protect yourself and your baby from second hand smoking and third hand smoke.